 The Tokyo National Museum consists of five buildings with Honkan, blend of Eastern and Western architecture.

 Some of the works exhibited at the National Museum of Tokyo are Treasures of the National Heritage.

 Located at the north end of Ueno Park, the Tokyo National Museum houses the world's richest collection of Japanese art.

-The section concerning painting is one of the most fascinating as it traces the evolution of the techniques of printmaking and presents the most talented Japanese artists, many of whom are little-known.
+The section concerning painting is one of the most fascinating, as it traces the evolution of the techniques of printmaking and presents the most talented Japanese artists, many of whom are little-known.
 The visit is pleasant as the venue is rarely crowded although school groups can sometimes be present.
-The second building worth a visit is Horyuji or "gallery of treasures" at the entrance of the complex of the Tokyo National Museum, on the left of Honkan.
+The second building worth a visit is the horyuji or the "gallery of treasures" at the entrance of the complex of the Tokyo National Museum, to the left of the honkan.
 It presents works that the Horyuji Temple in Nara donated to the Imperial Family in 1878.
-The exhibits, of great preciousness, all belong to the Treasures of National Heritage, a special distinction given to the quintessence of Japanese cultural heritage since 1897 .
+The exhibits, incredibly precious, all belong to the Treasures of National Heritage, a special distinction given to the quintessence of Japanese cultural heritage since 1897.

-The lack of signs in English remains the major drawback of this museum.
-This weakness is largely offset by the showcasing of works, most of which have rarely been seen in Western museums.
+The lack of signs in English remains a major drawback of this museum.
+This weakness is largely offset by the showcasing of such incredible works, most of which have rarely been seen in Western museums.